Umpire Rick Reed, who worked 1991 World Series, dies at 70 - WHIZ News

-NEW YORK (AP) — Rick Reed, whose career as a big league umpire spanned three decades and included two All-Star games and a World Series, has died.
+NEW YORK (AP) — Rick Reed, whose career as a big league umpire spanned three decades and included the classic 1991 World Series and two All-Star Games, has died.
 He was 70.

+Reed, who kept working in the majors despite two strokes, died Thursday night.
+Born in Detroit, he was the plate umpire when the Tigers opened Comerica Park in 2000.

-Born in Detroit, Reed first worked a handful of American League games in 1979 before eventually becoming a full-time ump in the big leagues four years later.
-He worked the classic seven-game World Series between Minnesota and Atlanta in 1991 and also received All-Star assignments in 1986 and 1998.
+Reed first worked a handful of American League games in 1979 before eventually becoming a full-time ump in the big leagues four years later.
+He called the seven-game Series between Minnesota and Atlanta and also received All-Star assignments in 1986 and 1998.

 “I worked my first game in the big leagues with him and he took me to lunch the next day.
 We didn’t even talk about umpiring, he talked about being a husband and father while doing this job,” veteran crew chief Ted Barrett, whose son also is a professional umpire, texted to The Associated Press.